hipsleek/Heifer/README.md

 **Specification and Verification for Unrestricted Algebraic Effects and Handling**.

-## Build Heifer
+## Building Heifer

-We have a docker image to try out our tool, which is detailed in the
+We have a Docker image to try out our tool, which may be run this way:

 ```sh
 docker pull yahuuuuui/heifer-icfp24:latest